Daylight saving time: Effects on health

-A correlation between clock shifts and increase in traffic accidents has been observed in North America and the UK but not in Finland or Sweden.
+A correlation between clock shifts and increase in traffic collisions has been observed in North America and the UK but not in Finland or Sweden.
 Four reports have found that this effect is smaller than the overall reduction in traffic fatalities.
-In 2018, the European Parliament, reviewing a possible abolition of DST, approved a more in-depth evaluation examining the disruption of the human body's circadian rhythms which provided evidence suggesting the existence of an association between DST time-shifts and a modest increase of occurrence of acute myocardial infarction, especially in the first week after the spring shift.
+According to data shared by Titan Casket, hospitals see a 24% increase in heart attacks and a 6% increase in fatal crashes each year when the time changes.
+In 2018, the European Parliament, reviewing a possible abolition of DST, approved a more in-depth evaluation examining the disruption of the human body's circadian rhythms which provided evidence suggesting the existence of an association between DST clock-shifts and a modest increase of occurrence of acute myocardial infarction, especially in the first week after the spring shift.
 However a Netherlands study found, against the majority of investigations, contrary or minimal effect.
 Year-round standard time (not year-round DST) is proposed by some to be the preferred option for public health and safety.
 Clock shifts were found to increase the risk of heart attack by 10 percent, and to disrupt sleep and reduce its efficiency.
 Effects on seasonal adaptation of the circadian rhythm can be severe and last for weeks.

+In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
+Permanent Daylight Saving Time also reduced cases but to a lesser extent.
+In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.

-Social relations
+Effects on social relations

-DST likely reduces some kinds of crime, such as robbery and sexual assault, as fewer potential victims are outdoors after dusk.
+DST hurts prime-time television broadcast ratings, drive-ins and other theaters.
 Artificial outdoor lighting has a marginal and sometimes even contradictory influence on crime and fear of crime.